 Isotope Production

-The high energy density and wide range of decay lifetimes and chemical properties of unstable radionuclides near the nuclear valley of stability make them an extremely versatile tool for applications ranging from the diagnosis and treatment of illness, to nuclear non-proliferation and environmental studies to powering spacecraft to explore the outer reaches of the solar system and beyond.
-Furthermore, given that there are hundreds of unstable nuclei known between Hydrogen and Californium with lifetimes in excess of 1 hour and less than 100 years, it is clear that we have barely scratched the surface of potential applications.
+The high energy density and wide range of decay lifetimes and chemical properties of radionuclides near the nuclear valley of stability make them an extremely versatile tool for applications ranging from the diagnosis and treatment of illness, to nuclear non-proliferation and environmental studies, to powering spacecraft to explore the outer reaches of the solar system and beyond.
+Furthermore, given that there are hundreds of unstable nuclei with lifetimes in excess of 1 hour and less than 100 years between Hydrogen and Californium, it is clear that we have barely scratched the surface of potential applications.

-However, in many cases there are significant uncertainties in both the reactions used to produce these radionuclides and/or the intensities and energies of the radiation they emit.
-There have been numerous papers produced over the past 5 years detailing some of nuclear data needs associated with producing radionuclides for applications.
-For a comprehensive listing of nuclear data needs associated with radionuclides we refer the reader to the whitepaper written summarizing the results of the Nuclear Data Needs and Capabilities for Applications Workshop held in Berkeley in 2015 [Ndn15], including especially the reactions and isotopes listed in Appendix B. Additional guidance regarding nuclear data needs for isotopes used for medical applications can be found in a recent series of IAEA studies [Iae675,Iae596,Iae591] as well as an exhaustive paper from Qaim [Qai17].
+However, there are significant uncertainties in both the reactions used to produce these radionuclides and/or the intensities and energies of their decay radiation.
+There have been numerous papers produced over the past 5 years detailing some of the nuclear data needs associated with producing radionuclides for applications.
+For a comprehensive listing of nuclear data needs associated with radionuclides we refer the reader to the summary whitepaper from the Nuclear Data Needs and Capabilities for Applications Workshop held in Berkeley in 2015 [Ndn15], particularly the reactions and isotopes listed in Appendix B. Additional guidance regarding nuclear data needs for medical isotopes can be found in a recent series of IAEA studies [Iae675,Iae596,Iae591] as well as an exhaustive paper from Qaim et al. [Qai17].

-In this section we will focus on nuclear data needs associated with the production of radionuclides for medical imaging and therapeutic applications due to its dominant role in society.
+In this section we will focus on nuclear data needs associated with the production of radionuclides for medical imaging and therapeutic applications, due to its dominant role in society.
 Over 20 million nuclear medicine procedures are performed each year in the United States [Met09].
-99mTc (t½= 6.0067(5) hour) which decays predominately via the emission of single 140 keV gamma-ray is perhaps the most well-known medical isotope, and is used in 80% of medical imaging procedures.
-The primary production route for this isotope is through the longer-lived -decay of a 99Mo (t½= 65.976(24) hour) “generator” via 235U(n,f).
-However, this production is less than ideal due to the increasing age of many reactors [Qai12] and a nuclear weapons proliferation risk associated with reactors utilizing Highly-Enriched Uranium (HEU).
+99mTc (t½= 6.0067(5) hour), which decays predominately via the emission of a single 140 keV gamma-ray, is perhaps the most well-known medical radionuclide, and is used in 80% of medical imaging procedures.
+The primary production route for this isotope is through -decay of a longer-lived 99Mo (t½= 65.976(24) hour) “generator” via 235U(n,f).
+However, this route is less than ideal due to the increasing age of many reactors [Qai12] and a proliferation risk associated with reactors utilizing Highly-Enriched Uranium (HEU).
 As a result, alternative 99mTc production pathways, as well as studies of the associated production of long-lived impurities [Upd13], are under consideration [Rut09].

-Another commonly used imaging radionuclide is 18F (t½= 109.771(20) min) which is used in Positron Emission Tomography (PET).
-18F PET imaging is now so common-place that are numerous companies that provide production capabilities built around low-energy cyclotrons designed to produce 18F via the 18O(p,n) reaction.
-The utility of PET imaging had led to significant interest in the development of other + emitting radionuclides.
-Two recent examples include 82Rb (t½=1.2575(2) min) which is used in cardiac imaging, to 67 minutes 68Ga.
-The short half-lives of 82Rb and 68Ga necessitate that they also be extracted from a longer-lived radioactive parent nuclide generator.
-The 82Sr/82Rb and 68Ge/68Ga radiochemical generators, which have parent half-lives of 25.35(3) and 270.93(13), allowing them to be produced at regional facilities and distributed to medical facilities throughout the world.
+Another commonly-used imaging radionuclide is 18F (t½= 109.771(20) min), which is used in Positron Emission Tomography (PET).
+18F PET imaging is now so commonplace that there are numerous companies providing production capabilities built around low-energy “medical cyclotrons” designed to produce 18F via the 18O(p,n) reaction.
+The utility of PET imaging, combined with the recent rise in multimodal PET/MRI and PET/CT imaging, has led to significant interest in the development of other + emitting radionuclides.
+Two recent examples include 82Rb (t½=1.2575(2) min) which is used in cardiac imaging, and 68Ga (t½=67.71(8) min), used in the detection of a wide range of tumors.
+The short half-lives of 82Rb and 68Ga necessitate that they be extracted from a longer-lived radioactive parent generator.
+The 82Sr/82Rb and 68Ge/68Ga radiochemical generators, which have parent half-lives of 25.35(3) and 270.93(13) days, respectively, allow them to be produced at regional facilities and distributed to medical facilities throughout the world.